peronarthur/pickup-selector/docs/README.md

   }
 ```

-> ℹ️ Note that the blocks `pickup-selector-zipcode-input`, `pickup-selector-search-sla-button` and `pickup-selector-sla-list` are **mandatory** inside the main block.
+> ℹ️ Note that the [blocks](#blocks) `pickup-selector-zipcode-input`, `pickup-selector-search-sla-button` and `pickup-selector-sla-list` are required inside the main block.
 But you can use them in any order you want.
-You can also use the flex-layout if needed.
+You can also use flex-layout if needed.

-### 3. Configuring the `pickup-selector-sla-list`;
+### 4. Configuring the `pickup-selector-sla-list`

-The only block that should be used inside this one is the `pickup-selector-option-card`.
-We do this so that you can be free to style the option card as you want, and we will use that as a template all the options.
+The only [block](#blocks) that should be used inside this one is the `pickup-selector-option-card`.
+We do this so that you can be free to style the option card as you want, and we will use that as a template for all the options.
+Below you can see an example.

 ```json
   "pickup-selector-sla-list": {